 Suffolk is a safe county to live in.
 However, we are not immune from anti-social behaviour (ASB) and for many communities it is a real concern.

-Your Community Safety Partnership (CSP) has agreed minimum standards of service that will be provided to victims and witnesses of ASB.
+We are a member of a Community Safety Partnership (CSP).
+We have agreed minimum standards of service which will be provided to victims and witnesses of ASB.

 We will not tolerate ASB.
-These standards form our promise to help keep Suffolk a safe place to live, work and visit.
+The minimum standards of service form our promise to help keep Suffolk a safe place to live, work and visit.

 What would not be considered as Anti-Social Behaviour

 Behaviour that would not generally be considered as unreasonable or is a result of lifestyle differences is not considered anti-social behaviour and will not be dealt with under this Policy.
 This may include, but is not limited to, the following examples:

 - Babies crying

 - Cooking odours (although this may be considered an issue when odours come from mixed residential / business use properties)

 - Normal behaviour occurring at unusual times due to different working patterns, provided that the resident is attempting to keep disturbance to a minimum